-Sandy decides to use the SAS statistical software that Colonial has purchased.
+Sandy decides to use the SAS statistical software that Robin Hood has purchased.
 Her hypotheses are:

-H0: The correlation between the expert and consumer rankings is zero or negative.
+H_0 : The correlation between the expert and consumer rankings is zero or negative.

-Ha: The correlation is positive.
+H_a: The correlation is positive.

-Sandy will decide that the expert panel does know best if the data supports Ha: that there is a positive correlation between the experts and the consumers.
-She goes to a table that shows what value of the Spearman's Rank Correlation Coefficient will separate one tail from the rest of the sampling distribution if there is no association in the population.
-A portion of such a table is in Exhibit 12.
+Sandy will decide that the expert panel does know best if the data support H_a that there is a positive correlation between the experts and the consumers.
+She goes to a table that shows what value of the Spearman's rank correlation coefficient will separate one tail from the rest of the sampling distribution if there is no association in the population.
+A portion is shown in Table 7.6.